Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Mattress Prices

-All three models use the same materials.
-The only difference is microspring layers: Cooper has 0, Aurora has 1, Cloud has 2.
-Each layer adds $500.
-Each size step is $300.
+All three models use the same material types and modular design.
+The model price difference is micro spring layers: Cooper has 0, Aurora has 1, Cloud has 2.
+Each micro spring layer adds $500.
+Firmness range still controls spring tension and latex firmness.

 | Size | Cooper | Aurora | Cloud |